duckietown/docs-AIDO/book/AIDO/10_motivation/20_motivation.md

 Participants may submit code to each challenge individually.
 Tasks proposed in the *AI Driving Olympics* are ordered first by type and secondly by increasing difficulty in a way which encourages modular reuse of solutions to previous tasks.

+## Submission types

+There are two ways of participating in the AI Driving Olympics.

+### End-to-end type

+You are evaluated on the [objectives](#part:aido-rules) defined for the task you are submitting to.

+Either you can provide an end-to-end solution; or you can choose from a zoo of architectures, with interchangeable modules.
+You can write your own modules, or you can use those made available.

+#### Learning protocol for end-to-end entries

+The [end-to-end entries](#systems-modules) use this process:

+**Learning**

+* **Off-policy learning:** you are given sensorimotor logs taken in the robotariums, without any other annotation.
+* **Active learning in a simulator:** your learner is paired with a simulator that gives as feedback vectors of violation metrics.

+**Evaluation**

+* **Evaluation in simulation:** The learned agent is tested in simulation to make sure that it is safe.
+* **Evaluation in robotarium:** The learned agent is evaluated in robotariums to provide the final scores.

+After the evaluation in robotarium, the sensorimotor logs as well as violation metric annotations are made available to everybody to be used in off-policy learning.

+In addition, the developer also gets the logs of intermediate signals produced by their agent. (assuming these logs are reasonably small.)

+### Module type

+Another mode of submission is that people can also compete in simpler tasks by creating [modules](#systems-modules) for some well-defined tasks such as:

+* Lane localization: given image localize the robot in the lane
+* Vehicle detection: given image localize the other robot

+We compute metrics (e.g. memory usage, latency, etc.) but you are not scored on metrics.

+Other participants in the end-to-end type may use your module.

+You win if somebody else uses your module in the end-to-end type.
+Learning protocol for module entries

+This metric is formalized uses supervised learning from logged data and unsupervised learning from logged data.

+**Learning**

+* **Supervised learning from logged data:** You are given as input the input data, and the output data, produced either using a baseline solution, or by a ground truth system.
+* **Unsupervised learning from logged data:** You have access to other unlabeled logs.

+**Evaluation:**

+We compute a set of metrics (using e.g. ground truth data) but these are not used for winning.
+The module wins if it is used in an end-to-end entry that wins.

 <!-- For a mathematical introduction to solving tasks in the context in robotics, please refer to [](#general_problem). -->